state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 ## Design transaction sequence

-After authenticating, bavigate to your home dashboard at https://state.space/me and "Start a New Workbench".
+After authenticating, navigate to your home dashboard at https://state.space/me and "Start a New Workbench".
 Rename it to `DirtyVaultProject`.

-- From within Workbench, you should see the `DirtyVault` project appear in the **drop down** along with the source version you pushed via the CLI.
+From within Workbench, you should see the `DirtyVault` project appear in the **drop down** along with the source version you pushed via the CLI.
 Select the source version and it's folder tree will appear:

 ![img](./images/SelectSourceVersion.png)

-- Expand the folder tree to expose all external functions.
-- Drag an Empty Deployment to the canvas.
-Rename the deployment to whatever you like.
+Expand the folder tree to expose all external functions and then drag an Empty Deployment to the canvas.
+Rename the deployment to whatever you like:

 ![img](./images/DragDeployment.png)

 To explore the state space, we'll need to set a sequence of transactions to explore.
-A typical functional flow for the VaultManager will be to first call the constructor, deposit and then withdraw.
+A typical functional flow for the VaultManager will be to deposit eth and then withdraw their balance.

 For this example:
-- Claire will deploy the contract and have the admin role
+- Claire will deploy the contract and have the admin role (calls the `constructor`)
-- Alice and Bob will call `deposit` and specify a VaultId (1 and 10 respectively - they can be any ID within the specified max vault size of 12).
+- Alice and Bob will call `deposit` and specify a vaultId (in this case, we set it to 1 and 10 respectively - they can be any ID within the specified max vault size of 12).
-- Bob will call withdrawPacked, and we will leave the packed byte data to act symbolically.
+- Bob will call `withdrawPacked`, and leave the packed byte data field blank to act symbolically.

 By default all parameters and primitives are set to act symbolically unless a concrete value is specificed.
 State Space allows you to set concrete values where needed to help manage the world state and size of the state space to explore.
+Without proper constraints, you can easily run into state space explosion and generate tens of thousands of states.

  Your final sequence should look like this:

 ![img](./images/Sequence.png)